department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Burial Allowance Application Process
+title: How to Apply for Burial Allowance
-display_title: Burial Allowance Application Process
+display_title: How to Apply for Burial Allowance
 order: 1
 ---